EIT Refund Policy for International Students

 - This form is obtainable from the International Centre or email: email@example.com

-- Completed forms should be submitted to the International Student Welfare Officer with any supporting documentation e.g. medical certificates.
+- Completed forms should be submitted to the International Student Support Officer with any supporting documentation e.g. medical certificates.

 2. All refunds will be paid in New Zealand Dollars.
 Refunds will be sent to the following as appropriate: